Dynamical Equations For The Period Vectors In A Periodic System Under Constant External Stress: Summary and Discussion

-By keeping Newton's Second Law for MD particles and applying it to macroscopic half systems, we arrived at a group of coupled dynamical equations ( Eqs. (\ref{b03}) and (\ref{c09})) for periodic systems under constant external stress.
-They clearly show that the periods change dynamically and that the external forces also influence the motion of MD particles.
+Keeping Newton's second law for MD particles and applying it to macroscopic half-systems with addtional statistics over indistinguishable translated states and forces associated with transport of momentum applied, we arrived at a group of coupled dynamical equations, Eqs. (\ref{b03}) and (\ref{nb222}), for periodic systems under constant external stress.
+Eq.(\ref{nb222}) shows that the system period vectors are driven by the imbalance between the internal and external stresses.

-Our dynamical equations also show that the system is driven by the imbalance between the internal and external stress.
-The internal stress also takes the summation form of the interaction term and the kinetic-energy term.
-We further developed the interaction term into the main interaction term (Eq. ( \ref{b10.0})) and the rest (Eq. (\ref{i04.2})).
-The former, reflecting the main interactions between the two halves of the system, can be easily extended to cases of more accurate forces beyond pair potentials.
-The latter, taking a fixed form in all cases, reflects the statistics of different choices of the system.
-The controversial kinetic-energy term was obtained with the statistics of the collisions between particles and walls, and that of the additional ``force'' in the pure transport of momentum applied.
+The internal stress has both kinetic-energy and interaction terms.
+The kinetic-energy term was obtained from the statistics of forces associated with transport of momentum when the two halves of the system are recognized as space-based ones.
+A further statistics over movement directions of particles was carried out based on the observability of the period vectors.
+This effect should be reflected in collisions of surface particles with external walls.

-From the dynamical equations, it is easy to see that even for low temperature equilibrium problems, the periods can not be assigned fixed values arbitrarily.
-Actually, the periods and MD particle positions must be configured such that both Eq. (\ref{b03.2}) and Eq. (\ref{b18}) are satisfied.
-As the external stress $\stackrel{\rightharpoonup \rightharpoonup }{P}$ is symmetric, $\stackrel{\rightharpoonup \rightharpoonup }{{\cal \varepsilon }_m}$ should also be symmetric.
-For systems with estimated periods, Eq. (\ref{b18}) can be used to calculate the external stress $ \stackrel{\rightharpoonup \rightharpoonup }{P}$ needed to keep them in equilibrium states.
-For free systems, the calculated external stress must be zero.
-Also from the dynamical equations, this approach works with both primitive cells and super-cells, so super-cells and the minimum-image criterion are not necessary.
-The previous example was done in a primitive cell as MD cell and the structures were calculated.
+For further discussion of the total kinetic-energy of the MD particles, let us divide all MD particles into some local groups and suppose each group $g$ only shows a macroscopic motion of velocity $ \dot \mathbf{r}_g $, while every particle $i$ in the group has a thermal motion of velocity $ \dot \mathbf{u}_i $ and the macroscopic motion of velocity $ \dot \mathbf{r}_g $.
+In other words, for any particle $i$ of the group, the total velocity is $ \dot \mathbf{r}_i= \dot \mathbf{u}_i + \dot \mathbf{r}_g$, and the total thermal motion of the group is zero, i.e.